 “Use of the powerful prescription acne drug Accutane has skyrocketed in recent years, despite the controversy surrounding its side effects.
 In fact, a new study shows the drug is increasingly being used to treat milder forms of acne — even though it has only been approved to treat severe cases.
 According to research conducted by the FDA, the number of prescriptions filled at pharmacies rose by 250% between 1992 and 2000, and by 275% among users of major health plans.”

 Two hundred and seventy-five percent!
 That is a huge jump!
 As a previous acne sufferer as well as a user of Accutane, a dangerous drug prescribed for acne, I have to wonder why exactly acne is on the rise, and why our ancestors largely had clear unblemished skin.

 The first reason: sugar.

 While most dermatologists will tell you that diet is largely unrelated to acne, the opposite is true.
 Diet is the determining factor in whether or not a person will develop acne.
 Diet can affect acne for several reasons, inflammation, toxins, nutrient deficiencies and high blood sugar.
 Sugar consumption has steeply increased, just take a look at this chart from Stephan Guyenet of Whole Health Source:

-When sugar or high sugar foods are ingested, this causes blood glucose levels to rise, which leads to the production of insulin.
-Excess insulin not only leads to inflammation, but can trigger overproduction of oil, which leads to clogged pores and bacteria.
+When you eat sugar or high sugar foods, blood glucose levels to rise.
+This leads to the production of insulin.
+Excess insulin not only leads to inflammation but can trigger overproduction of oil, which leads to clogged pores and bacteria.